-Researchers performed a cohort study where they compared a prospectively maintained database from 2012 to 2018 of all fetal echocardiograms and collected data from both Connecticut’s statewide hospital registry and from the Connecticut Birth Defects Registry.1 The study’s setting was a large tertiary care center.
-Researchers examined 181,749 live births and 9,252 fetal echocardiograms.
-They excluded fetal echocardiograms from the final analysis of pregnancies that were complicated by monochorionic twins, cardiac, or other abnormality noted on previous ultrasound; an anomaly in previous pregnancy, diabetes, patients with a previous child with a CHD, a family history of CHD and medication exposure.1
+A cohort study, conducted by Kurt R. Bjorkman, MD, and colleagues, compared a prospectively maintained database of all fetal echocardiograms from 2012 to 2018 and included data collected from Connecticut’s statewide hospital registry and the Connecticut Birth Defects Registry.
+The investigators examined 181,749 live births and 9252 fetal echocardiograms.
+The final analysis excluded fetal echocardiograms of pregnancies that were complicated by the following: an anomaly in previous pregnancy, cardiac or other abnormality as noted on ultrasound, diabetes, medication exposure, monochorionic twins, and patients who had a previous child with CHD or a family history of CHD.

-Researchers reported 2,230 IVF pregnancies had fetal echocardiography performed.
-Of these, 2,040 had no known risk factors for CHD.
-Researchers reported a mean gestational age at the time of the screening of 22.2 ± 1.4 weeks.
-“The odds ratio for CHD in the IVF group compared with statewide population rates was 1.4 (95% CI 0.9-2.1),” study authors reported.1
+A fetal echocardiogram was performed in 2230 IVF pregnancies.
+Of these, 2040 had no known risk factors for CHD.
+Investigators reported a mean gestational age of 22.2 ± 1.4 weeks at the time of the screening.
+“The odds ratio for CHD in the IVF group compared with statewide population rates was 1.4 (95% CI, 0.9-2.1),” the investigators reported.

-Bjorkman and colleagues said the results of the study showed that rates of CHD among IVF pregnancies that have no other risk factors are not different than the baseline population.
-In addition, most CHD diagnoses in this group were found to be clinically insignificant.
-“Routine screening with fetal echocardiography in all IVF pregnancies provides limited utility beyond routine prenatal care,” and “that in otherwise low-risk pregnancies, IVF conception alone may not be a strong enough indication for fetal echocardiogram,” researchers concluded.1
+Rates of CHD among IVF pregnancies that have no other risk factors are not different than the baseline population, the investigators concluded.
+“Routine screening with fetal echocardiography in all IVF pregnancies provides limited utility beyond routine prenatal care…in otherwise low-risk pregnancies, IVF conception alone may not be a strong enough indication for fetal echocardiogram,” the investigators said.

-For steps to take beyond the study, Bjorkman said this study gives reason to re-evaluate current recommendations for screening with fetal echo in all pregnancies conceived by IVF.
-“Given the high number of scans needed to be completed to detect one significant CHD, the recommendation for screening all pregnancies conceived by IVF carries with it a significant financial and time-consuming burden to the medical system, and likely significant additional stress to many pregnant patients for each diagnosis.
-With this, it may be prudent to be more selective in choosing to only screen IVF pregnancies that have additional risk factors for CHD,” Bjorkman noted.
+Bjorkman added, “Given the high number of scans needed to be completed to detect one significant CHD, the recommendation for screening all pregnancies conceived by IVF carries with it a significant financial and time-consuming burden to the medical system, and likely significant additional stress to many pregnant patients for each diagnosis.”